 Resurfacing of existing sporting surfaces is an example of a project where a sinking fund will be required following a successful application.
 Typically, synthetic sporting surfaces have a life of 7 to 10 years over which a facility owner/manager

 is expected to budget for the operation and replacement of the surface at the end of life via the development of a sinking fund and an annual contribution to the fund.

-It should be noted that resurfacing projects are a low priority and where the applicant has previously been funded through CSRFF, the project is likely to attract reduced funding of 16.66%.
-In competitive rounds it is unlikely that these projects
+It should be noted that resurfacing projects are a low priority.
+Where the applicant has previously been funded through CSRFF, the project is likely to attract reduced funding of 16.66%, or in competitive rounds it is unlikely that these projects

 will receive funding.

 The department will undertake spot audits of funded projects to ensure than grantees are meeting the obligations they outline in their grant application for replacement.
 Local governments are encouraged to outline in their project assessments how

 they will monitor their sporting groups and provide advice to the department on an ongoing basis.

 $1,000,000 is notionally allocated each round out of the $20 million available to projects that improve the usability of facilities for female participants.